12 Secrets To An Accepted Du’ā

 “Had he not constantly glorified Allāh, he would have certainly remained in its belly until the Day of Resurrection.”
 (Qur'ān 37:143-144)

-Never make Du'ā against yourself, your family, wealth, or children, as it may coincide with a moment of acceptance, and harm may befall them.
+We must never make Du'ā against ourselves, our families, wealth, or children, as it may coincide with a moment of acceptance, and harm may befall them.

 "لاَ تَدْعُوا عَلَى أَنْفُسِكُمْ وَلاَ تَدْعُوا عَلَى أَوْلاَدِكُمْ وَلاَ تَدْعُوا عَلَى خَدَمِكُمْ وَلاَ تَدْعُوا عَلَى أَمْوَالِكُمْ لاَ تُوَافِقُوا مِنَ اللَّهِ تَبَارَكَ وَتَعَالَى سَاعَةَ نَيْلٍ فِيهَا عَطَاءٌ فَيَسْتَجِيبَ لَكُمْ"